jodynichols/python-kafka-microservices/README.md

 # <img src="static/images/logo.png" width="32" /> python-kafka-microservices <img src="static/images/logo.png" width="32" />
-This is an example of a microservice ecosystem using the CQRS (Command and Query Responsibility Segregation) and Event Sourcing patterns, and nothing better to explain that by using as reference a pizza takeaway shop.
-Who doesn't love a pizza? :blush:
+This is an example of a microservice ecosystem using the CQRS (Command and Query Responsibility Segregation) and Event Sourcing patterns, and nothing better to explain that by using as reference a bubble tea  shop.
+Who doesn't love a bubble tea? :blush:

 ## CQRS in a nutshell
 CQRS is an architectural pattern that separates the responsibility of executing commands that change data (write operations) from the responsibility of retrieving data (read operations).